MrBMueller/playsmf/README.md

 ![markers and labels](./img/Img4.png)

-playsmf is a lightweight Windows32 commandline standard midi file (SMF) player with specific features such as:
+playsmf is a small, but powerful Windows (32/64bit) commandline standard midi file (SMF) player.
+Its specifically designed for low CPU and memory consumption to leave enough system recources for other applications such as soft-synths, mixer apps, etc. The player comes with specific features such as:

 - intrinsic realtime player flow control using jump/branch commands in combination with target address labels (primarily used for loops)
 - realtime midi controlled jumps (interrupts) in combination with target address labels